szermatt/mistty/docs/source/usage.rst

 :kbd:`M-x find-file` know where to start from.

-If you're using another shell, however, you'll need to configure it to tell Emacs about its current directory, as described in the sections :ref:`Directory Tracking for Fish <fish_dirtrack>` and :ref:`Directory Tracking for Zsh <zsh_dirtrack>`.
+If you're using another shell, however, you'll need to configure it to tell Emacs about its current directory, as described in :ref:`Directory Tracking for Fish <fish_dirtrack>` and in :ref:`Directory Tracking for Zsh <zsh_dirtrack>`.

 :program:`Bash` out-of-the-box directory tracking also doesn't work in shells you start using :program:`ssh` or :program:`docker`.
-For that to work, the simplest solution is to start :ref:`remote shells with TRAMP <remote_shells>`.
+For that to work, the simplest solution is to start remote shells with TRAMP. (:ref:`remote_shells`)

 .. _remote_shells: